josh-r-dick/flappybird/README.md

 Controls:
 * ```space```, ```p``` to pause, ```r``` to reset, ```q``` to quit, ```z``` to fire!

+## January 26, 2017

+Looked in to performance.
+Things that improved performance:

+- Adding convert() or convert_alpha() for generating images.
+- Removing extra pipe pieces required for up/down movement of pipes.
+- Removed fade in/out of background images.
+- Removed enemies.
+- Separated updated and drawing so they could be done in separate threads.

+The big difference came from removing items from the screen, it seems that screen.blit() is very inefficient.

 ## December 7, 2016

 Added ```q``` to quit the game and got it running on RetroPie.